anakic/querystorm-docs/docs/Introduction.md

 ## About these docs

 Welcome to the QueryStorm documentation.
-You can read these pages from beginning to end, or pick and choose topics that interest you.
+You can read these pages from beginning to end or pick and choose topics that interest you.
 SQL users, for example, can freely skip sections that cover .NET related topics.

 Each section of the documentation starts with an overview page explaining the core concepts covered in the section.

 ## What is QueryStorm

-QueryStorm is an Excel add-in that brings first class support for modern programming languages (namely SQL, C# and VB.NET) into Excel.
+QueryStorm is an Excel add-in that brings first-class support for modern programming languages (namely SQL, C#, and VB.NET) into Excel.
 It is intended to enhance Excel's native functionality with a strong set of technical capabilities.

 It has three main areas of application: